OpenGamePanel/OGP-Website/README.md

 UPDATE ogp_users SET users_passwd=MD5('NEW_PASSWORD')
 WHERE ogp_users.users_login='OGP_USERNAME';

-After this type quit to exit the mySQL prompt.
+After this type quit to exit the MySQL prompt.